 Recurrent or long-term (chronic) folliculitis

-Most cases of folliculitis are not contagious but if you have been identified as carrying the S. aureus germ (bacterium), this infection can occasionally be transferred to other people.
-This risk can be minimised by normal hygiene measures and laundering clothing, bed linens and towels on a hot wash.
-Do not share razors.
-You should also avoid sharing hot tubs and Jacuzzis® until the infection has been treated.
+Most cases of folliculitis are not contagious but if you have recurrent or chronic folliculitis and have been identified as carrying the S. aureus germ (bacterium), this infection can occasionally be transferred to other people.
+Your doctor will usually treat you to try and eradicate this germ (bacterium) from your skin.
+Until this is achieved the risk can be minimised by normal hygiene measures, and laundering clothing, bed linens and towels on a hot wash.
+Do not share razors, towels or flannels.
+You should also avoid sharing bathing water, hot tubs or using a swimming pool until the infection has been treated.

 Further reading and references

 Winters RD, Mitchell M; Folliculitis.
 StatPearls, September 2019.